Pound sterling: Recent exchange rates

 The process saw the Bank of England creating new money for itself, which it then used to purchase assets such as government bonds, secured commercial paper, or corporate bonds.
 The initial amount stated to be created through this method was £75 billion, although Chancellor of the Exchequer Alistair Darling had given permission for up to £150 billion to be created if necessary.
 It was expected that the process would continue for three months, with results only likely in the long term.
 By 5 November 2009, some £175 billion had been injected using QE, and the process remained less effective in the long term.
 In July 2012, the final increase in QE meant it had peaked at £375 billion, then holding solely UK Government bonds, representing one third of the UK national debt.

 The result of the 2016 UK referendum on EU membership caused a major decline in sterling against other world currencies as the future of international trade relationships and domestic political leadership became unclear.
 The referendum result weakened sterling against the euro by 5% overnight.
 The night before the vote, sterling was trading at £1 to €1.30; the next day, this had fallen to £1 to €1.23.
 By October 2016, the exchange rate was £1 to €1.12, a fall of 14% since the referendum.
 By the end of August 2017 sterling was even lower, at £1 to €1.08.
 Against the US dollar, meanwhile, sterling fell from £1 to $1.466 to £1 to $1.3694 when the referendum result was first revealed, and down to £1 to $1.2232 by October 2016, a fall of 16%.

-In September 2022, under the influence of inflation and tax cuts funded by borrowing, sterling's value reached an all-time low of just over $1.03.
+In September 2022, following a 'mini-budget' of tax cuts funded by borrowing, sterling's exchange rate reached an all-time low of just over $1.03.